daniel1noble/meta_physiology/README.md

 Retrieved bibliometric records were screened by ML, DN with SN resolving conflicts.
 Full text screenig? - some papers may be removed at this stage as some abstracts are not very clear?

+# Notes 22/09/21
+- Update Table S1 and S2 with new journal names.
+- Update search numbers for PRISMA